 During a family trip to Prague, I made a point of exploring the city’s Strahov district with my husband in tow; my mum declined the invitation in favour of some retail therapy.
-We soon discovered that, shock horror, the real Strahov had little in common with its fictional counterpart in Angel of Darkness.
+We soon discovered that the real Strahov had little in common with its fictional counterpart in Angel of Darkness.

 For those who haven’t played Angel of Darkness in a while, the game’s “Strahov Fortress” level took place inside a large industrial complex or warehouse.
 In the game, the journalist Luddick describes Strahov as “the Mafia centre of operations in Prague”.
 While the fortress itself is entirely fictional, there is a real Strahov district on the west bank of the Vltava river and is just a few minutes walk from the Prague Castle complex in the city’s “Castle District”, Hradčany.

 Strahov’s key attraction is the Strahov Monastery (Strahovský klášter), a Premonstratensian monastery that was originally founded by King Vadislav II in the 1140s.
 This centuries-old building has survived numerous wars, dictatorial regimes, and fires.
 The monastery has been rebuilt and expanded over the centuries and is still in use today.
 It is home to around 80 members, the Strahov Gallery (a must for art lovers), the Basilica of Assumption of Our Lady, a functional brewery, and a library that houses some 200,000 volumes and rare manuscripts.